CBainCoding/SignUp/README.md

 ![Edit_Account](static/media/readme_images/Edit_Account.png)
 ![Confirm_Delete_Account](static/media/readme_images/Confirm_Delete_Account.png)

-- __Future features__
-    - Currently the club staff have no way to access the enquiries unless given permission by the admin/superuser.
-I would like to add an "inbox" page that displays the enquiries in a front-end page so that staff do not need to access the admin panel.
-    - Similar to the enquiries, I intend to add a "Member details" page which allows staff to see a list of members and their details, if possible also export these details in a CSV file as the intention is that they can then be submitted to the national governing body to register the club members.

 <h3>UX/UI</h3>

 - Colour selected for Navbar is a dark "forest" green to highlight the outdoors aspect of the sport, as well as evoking images of famous archers such as Robin Hood in Sherwood Forest